To Paraphrase an Old Saying: Claims Happen

 Let’s just get down to brass tax: What bad stuff is going to happen, probably?

 Welcome to Gravity Chevrolet

 You probably knew this, but human’s walk on two legs.
 We’re pretty good at it.
 We’re runners, basketball players, long jumpers and gymnasts.
 We’re great with the whole leg thing.

 But it turns out that all those other animals that decided to stick with the four legged thing might be on to something.

-According to the CDC, more than one million people in the US suffer from slips and falls each year, resulting in over 8 million emergency room visits a year.
+According to the CDC, more than one million people in the US suffer from slips and falls each year, with the broader category of “falls” resulting in over 8 million emergency room visits a year.